-From Game Animation to Beekeeping, these are just a few of the new class offerings for Spring at College of DuPage.
+From Film as Literature to Wedding and Family Portraiture, these are just a few of the new class offerings for Fall at College of DuPage.

 Try something new, register at myaccess.cod.edu.

 Introduces the object-oriented programming language of Python.
 Course focuses on features of Python and develops skills for creating object oriented applications.
 Prerequisite: Computer Information Systems 1400 with grade of C or better, or equivalent, or consent of instructor.

 Students will be introduced to the physical, psychological, sociological, and financial aspects of aging.
 Other topics will include long-term care options and current social policies and programs that can benefit the older adult.
 Prerequisite: course requires Reading Placement Category One.

 Whole Number Arithmetic